Written by: Linda Frisk, PharmD, Ironwood Cancer and Research Centers

 The purpose of this PQI is to provide background on PI3K inhibition and review clinical considerations for duvelisib therapy in order to optimize outcomes for cancer patients as well as identifying the patients with malignant lymphoma who may be candidates for duvelisib.

-- Verify dose of Duvelisib 25 mg orally twice daily with or without food.
+- Verify dose of duvelisib 25 mg orally twice daily with or without food.
 A cycle is 28 days.
-Reduce Duvelisib dose to 15 mg twice daily when co-administered with strong CYP3A4 inhibitors (e.g. ketoconazole).
+Reduce duvelisib dose to 15 mg twice daily when co-administered with strong CYP3A4 inhibitors (e.g. ketoconazole)1

-- Verify that the patient has been given prophylaxis for Pneumocystis jirovecii (PJP) during treatment with Duvelisib.
-Pneumocystis jirovecii pneumonia (PJP) occurred in 1% of patients taking Duvelisib.
-Following completion of Duvelisib treatment, the PJP prophylaxis should be continued until the absolute CD4+ T cell count is greater than 200 cells/µL.
-Withhold Duvelisib in patients with suspected PJP of any grade, and discontinue if PJP is confirmed.
+- Verify that the patient has been given prophylaxis for pneumocystis jirovecii pneumonia (PJP) during treatment with duvelisib.
+Pneumocystis jirovecii pneumonia (PJP) occurred in 1% of patients taking duvelisib.
+Following completion of duvelisib treatment, the PJP prophylaxis should be continued until the absolute CD4+ T cell count is greater than 200 cells/µL.
+Withhold duvelisib in patients with suspected PJP of any grade, and discontinue if PJP is confirmed1

-- Consider prophylactic antivirals during treatment to prevent cytomegalovirus (CMV) infection including CMV reactivation.
+- Consider prophylactic antivirals during treatment to prevent cytomegalovirus (CMV) infection including CMV reactivation1

 - Verify Monitoring Parameters: